TCP1P/SecureTheSystem2023/Forensic/pemanasan/writeup/README.md

 ## desc

-Just a simple warm up.
-You know what to do :D
+Is that a `qrcode`? why is it so big?

 ## how to solve

-1. Is that a `qrcode`? why is it so big?
+1. Just create new file based on the difference, because the rest of it are the same.

 ## flag